Storm Window Buyer’s Guide

 Storm windows are a cost-effective way to keep heated or cooled air from escaping your home.
 Read our guide to the different types of storm windows.

-What Are Storm Windows?
+What Is a Storm Windows?

+What is a storm window?
+It’s not all that different from a regular window.
 Storm windows, with frames made of wood, aluminum or PVC (vinyl) and glass or acrylic sheet glazing, are inserted in the interior or exterior frame of existing windows.
 They’re often used on dwellings with older, single-pane windows because they offer an extra layer of insulation and soundproofing.

 They may extend the life of existing windows, keep homes cooler in the summer and warmer in the winter, and allow homeowners to postpone the expense of replacing windows altogether.
 Storm windows are available at most larger home improvement stores.
+These are our picks for the six best storm windows.

 Types of Storm Windows